Bring hope and healing to those with addiction.

 Explore diverse treatment approaches, with an emphasis on chemical health.
 Through immersive coursework and practicum experiences, you’ll develop competencies in the following 12 Core Functions of an alcohol and drug counselor:

 - Client education

 - Consultation with other professionals regarding treatment and services

-Saint Mary's offers a new dual program option to prepare students to work in the field of mental health counseling as well as alcohol and drug treatment.
-The program is designed to help students meet the Minnesota Board of Behavioral Health and Therapy's educational requirements for licensure as Licensed Alcohol and Drug Counselors (LADC), Licensed Professional Counselors (LPC), and Licensed Professional Clinical Counselors (LPCC).
+Saint Mary’s offers a dual program option to prepare you for work in the field of mental health counseling as well as alcohol and drug treatment.
+The program is designed to help you meet the Minnesota Board of Behavioral Health and Therapy’s educational requirements for licensure as Licensed Alcohol and Drug Counselors (LADC), Licensed Professional Counselors (LPC), and Licensed Professional Clinical Counselors (LPCC).

 This option combines the requirements of the M.A. in Counseling and Psychological Services and the Graduate Certificate in Addiction Studies in as few as 60 credits.
 An Integrated Practicum of 880 hours is based on the requirements of the State of Minnesota’s practicum requirements for licensure as a LPC/LPCC and LADC.

 The emphasis of this dual program option is an integration of both mental health and substance use theory and skills that can be applied to the profession.
 You’ll have the opportunity to develop skills academically and experientially to work in various settings:

 Upon completion of this program and licensure from the State of Minnesota, pursue a career as a mental health or chemical health counselor, treatment program supervisor, in-patient mental or chemical health treatment provider, or intensive outpatient treatment provider.
 Seek a career in private practice, hospitals, or treatment centers.